Best Camping Chairs

-If you think you will be walking for sometime before reaching the destination where you will want to have a chair to relax on, then weight and size will be of optimal concern.
+If you think you will be walking for some time before reaching the destination where you will want to have a chair to relax on, then weight and size will be of optimal concern.
 Just because you plan to walk or hike for a few hours doesn’t mean that you shouldn’t be able to relax with some luxury in your camp.

 The use of lightweight and strong alloys has improved the weight and pack size of many chairs, but sometimes you will be loosing some comfort and stability.
 Often the lighter the chair the lower the chair is to the ground.
 This is because to reduce the weight the manufacturer has to reduce the amount of metal used, the easiest way to do this is by shortening the pole, and therefore the chair is lower to the ground.
-This shouldn’t be a problem, unless you find it difficult to get out of a low chair.
+This shouldn’t be a problem unless you find it difficult to get out of a low chair.

 Days at the beach

 I need to be sitting up, a bit of back support is great.
-A chair for the beach probably doesn’t need to be need to be as light as a chair you might use for backpacking, but remember that you can’t always pack right next to the beach and may have to walk more than an few hundred yards to get to the beach not to mention on a popular crowded beach you may have a trek across the sand to find a spot for you and your family.
+A chair for the beach probably doesn’t need to be as light as a chair you might use for backpacking, but remember that you can’t always pack right next to the beach and may have to walk more than a few hundred yards to get to the beach not to mention on a popular crowded beach you may have a trek across the sand to find a spot for you and your family.
 And all this way you may be carrying a cooler and picnic with beach umbrella, so don’t completely disregard the weight.

-If you are a family like me, having some lighter items is good for distribution, My wife and I carry the cooler and picnic and the lighter items, a bag of towels, bag of beach toy and umbrella and light chairs can be carried by the kids if they are not too heavy.
+If you are a family like me, having some lighter items is good for distribution, My wife and I carry the cooler and picnic and the lighter items, a bag of towels, a bag of beach toys and umbrella and light chairs can be carried by the kids if they are not too heavy.
 But once you are on the beach, your chair needs to be able to support its self on sand.